ryanatkn/gro/README.md

 gro test # run `src/test.task.ts` if it exists, falling back to Gro's builtin
 ```

-Gro has a number of builtin tasks.
+Gro has a number of builtin tasks that you can run with the CLI.
 To learn more [see the task docs](/src/task)
 and [the generated task index](/src/docs/tasks.md).